Guidelines: Applying for, Initiating and Managing Sponsored Research Projects

 Please note, if approved, the change will be implemented on the first of the month following the approved request.
 Credit split changes cannot be made retroactively so it is important that Principal Investigators anticipate changes that would prompt a credit split and seek approval as soon as possible.

 Voluntary committed cost sharing is discouraged.
 Certain funding opportunities have mandatory cost sharing requirements (i.e., PI salary may not allowed to be charged to the grant or when the federal salary cap is in effect).
 Cost sharing must be approved by the Department Chair, and may require approval at the School and University levels.
 When a proposal includes Cost Sharing, an account name and number must be entered into COEUS which will fund the cost sharing amount.
 For example, if an investigator is at the NIH Salary Cap, typically the home department will cover the cost sharing obligation for the difference between the effort requested and the amount eligible to be requested under the grant.
-As such, the 110100-69xx will be entered as the source of the cost sharing.
-During post-award, when the application is funded, a partnering account for investigator cost share will be established by ORA to track effort and commitments for compliance.
+As such, the 110001-69xx will be entered as the source of the cost sharing.
+During post-award, when the application is funded, a partnering fund number for the investigator cost share will be established by ORA to track effort and commitments for compliance.

-Guidelines for Nine-Month Appointed Faculty Budgeting Summer Salary on Research Grants/Contracts
+Guidelines for Nine-Month Appointed Faculty Budgeting Summer Salary on Research Grants/Contracts:

 Summer salary effort can be budgeted on a research grant for nine month appointed faculty if: